-While multiobjective calibration provides new perspectives to the parameter estimation problem, the common practice remains the detection of a unique parameter set, to be utilized for hydrological planning, management and forecasting.
+While multi-objective calibration provides new perspectives to the parameter estimation problem, the detection of a unique parameter set, to be utilized for hydrological planning, management and forecasting, remains a common practice.
 This is confirmed by the recent calibration studies (Table 1), where many of them attempt to identify the most "prominent" solution against the conflicting criteria, usually following a semi-automatic strategy, where the hydrological experience plays a key role.
-In contrast to the black-box approaches of 1990s, the current trend favours the incorporation of the user's judgment in order to retrieve a good compromise among the multiple non-dominated solutions.
+In contrast to the blackbox approaches of the 1990s, the current trend favours the incorporation of the user's judgment in order to retrieve a good compromise among the multiple non-dominated solutions.
 This major issue was comprehensively addressed by Boyle et al. (2000), who proposed a hybrid calibration procedure comprising two steps.
-In the first step, an automatic search of the feasible parameter space is implemented, to define a representative sample of Pareto optimal parameter steps, on the basis of user-selected criteria that measure different aspects of the closeness of model outputs and observations.
-In the second step, the solutions having unacceptable trade-offs are rejected, and additional criteria (both objective and subjective) are introduced to narrow the search space, also accounting for the overall statistical characteristics of the model responses (e.g. long-term biases and overall residual variance).
+In the first step, an automatic search of the feasible parameter space is implemented, to define a representative sample of Pareto optimal parameter steps, on the basis of user-selected criteria that measure different aspects of the closeness of the model outputs and observations.
+In the second step, the solutions having unacceptable tradeoffs are rejected, and additional criteria (both objective and subjective) are introduced to narrow the search space, also accounting for the overall statistical characteristics of the model responses (e.g. long-term biases and overall residual variance).